bbauska/trump-2025-lies/README.md

 In fact, exit polls show he lost the youth vote to then-Vice President Kamala Harris.
 Even if these polls were off, there’s no basis for the claim that he won the youth vote by 36.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Trump's 100 BIGGEST lies in his first 100 days in office</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-President Donald Trump filled his first 100 days back in office with the same relentless lying and inaccuracy that was a hallmark of his first presidency and his 2016 and 2024 presidential campaigns.
+<p>President Donald Trump filled his first 100 days back in office with the same relentless
+lying and inaccuracy that was a hallmark of his first presidency and his 2016 and 2024 presidential campaigns.</p>

-Some of Trump’s 2025 false claims were about consequential policy matters, others about trivial personal fixations.
+<p>Some of Trump’s 2025 false claims were about consequential policy matters, others about
+trivial personal fixations.
 Some were sophisticated distortions about obscure subjects, others obvious fictions about issues average Americans experience in their daily lives.
-Many were ad-libbed or posted on social media, but many were scripted into prepared remarks.
+Many were ad-libbed or posted on social media, but many were scripted into prepared remarks.</p>

-Aside from the staggering frequency and the trademark brazenness, what stood out was how repetitive Trump’s lying was.
-Though he regularly sprinkled in some fresh deception, he deployed a core batch of favored falsehoods again and again – undeterred by the fact that many of these claims had been publicly debunked for months or even years.
+<p>Aside from the staggering frequency and the trademark brazenness, what stood out was how
+repetitive Trump’s lying was.
+Though he regularly sprinkled in some fresh deception, he deployed a core batch of favored falsehoods again and again – undeterred by the fact that many of these claims had been publicly debunked for months or even years.</p>

-Here is a list of 100 separate false claims from Trump since his inauguration on January 20, fact-checked concisely with hyperlinks to more information.
+<p><a href="https://www.cnn.com/politics/fact-check-trump-false-claims-debunked">Here is a list of 100 separate false claims</a> from Trump since his inauguration on January
+20, fact-checked concisely with hyperlinks to more information.
 This is not a comprehensive list of the president’s false claims during this period (there were well over 100 in all) or a count of how many total times he was inaccurate (he uttered many